 For the following example, you will need Jedox Web and Jedox Excel Add-in.

 Start Jedox Web and open the Integrator.
 Import the project <install_path>\tomcat\webapps\etlserver\data\samples\sampleDrillthrough.xml.
 Before you can start sampleDrillthrough, you must run the sampleBiker jobs “Initdata” and “default” (in this order) to create the necessary dimensions.

 Next, execute the job “DrillthroughPersist” for the newly loaded project.
 This job will create the new Jedox database Biker_ETL with the cube Order2.
 The Order2 cube has drilldown functionality.

 Afterwards, open the file <install_path>\svs\sample_scripts\sample_drill_through.xls.
-In this file you will find a view of the new database Biker_ETL.
-Then, right-click on the shown cell and choose “Drill Through” from the context menu.
+In this file, you will find a view of the new database Biker_ETL.
+Then, right-click on the shown cell and select “Drill Through” from the context menu.
 A new Excel worksheet will open, displaying the detailed source data for the cell you have selected.

-Note: the example importBikerDrillthrough only covers a certain slice of the cube Biker_ETL; not all cells in this cube will have drilldown data.
+Note that the example importBikerDrillthrough only covers a certain slice of the cube Biker_ETL; not all cells in this cube will have Drilldown data.

 Note: To perform drillthrough, a user must have at least R rights on a specific cell.
 For more information about user rights, see Rights with Impact on Jedox Integrator.